snake-charmer-devs/snake-charmer/README.md

 ## License

+Snake Charmer does **not** include bundled distributions of its components (Python, Ubuntu, Python libraries, other libraries and packages etc.).
+Rather, it provides a set of machine-readable instructions for obtaining these components from third-party open-source repositories.
+Please refer to each individual component's documentation for license details.

-Individual components are distributed under their own licenses.
-All original work is distributed under the Apache License:
+Snake Charmer itself is distributed under the Apache License:

     Copyright 2014 Andrew Clegg